IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Port all demos from vanilla JS to TypeScript.
  * Add a TouchHandler (such as the MouseHandler) to wrap AlloyFinger?
 Add this to the main demo to keep track of touch positions?
  * Listeners using Vertex.listeners.addDragStopListener() are not triggered on touch events.
+ * IMPORTANT: replace Touchy by AlloyFinger also in the public main page.

 ### Todos for future Version 2
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.